Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 For example, in an active directory environment, the Domain Controllers hold some logs and the clients hold other logs, requiring both to put the full piece together.
 Or in case of the exam, comparing logs with network traffic analysis.

-#### Job Applicability
+### Job Applicability
 Understanding that there is no big red alert saying "attacker".

 Being able to identify potential other sources to look to get a full picture of an incident.

+Having both perspectives from an attacker and defender.

 ### US Job Applicability
+Not so much of important for myself.
+However:

 The courses such as this one a design around the NIST [NICE Cybersecurity Workforce framework](https://www.nist.gov/itl/applied-cybersecurity/nice/nice-cybersecurity-workforce-framework-resource-center)

 [PDF HERE](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-181.pdf)